johan-lejdung/golang-prototype/README.md

 }`

 **If everything work as expected you will recieve the same body in the response back!**
+In the case of gRPC the response is the actual response from the `consumer`, via `producer`.
+That is not the case with PubSub, it's more of a confirmation in that usecase.

 You can also observe the logs from the docker containers to see what is happening.